blucz/recordthepiano/README.md

 Bugs
 ----

-- Right now all the tunables, are hardcoded in recorder.c
+- Right now all the tunables are hardcoded in recorder.c
 - Right now, it looks for my USB audio device by name.
 This should be done in a less gross way.